Huron River Miles 53-46

 Events

-Ann Arbor’s main riverside outdoor festival is Huron River Day at Gallup Park in July.
+Ann Arbor’s main riverside outdoor festival is Huron River Day.